Bijections on two variations of noncrossing partitions: A direct bijection between and

+Now we construct $T_0,T_1,\ldots,T_n$ as follows.
 Let $T_0=\emptyset$.
-For $1\leq i\leq n$, $T_i$ is obtained as follows. \begin{enumerate} \item First, let $T_i$ be the marked partition obtained from $T_{i-1}$ by adding $i$. \item Let $t$ be the last letter of $\w_i$. \item If $t$ is equal to the rightmost (resp. the second rightmost) active letter of $\w_{i-1}$, then connect $i$ to the largest (resp. the second largest) active integer, say $j$, of $T_{i-1}$, and make $j$ inactive. \item Let $m=\max(\w_i)$.
-If the leftmost $m$ is active in $\w_i$, then make $i$ active in $T_i$. \end{enumerate}
+For $1\leq i\leq n$, $T_i$ is obtained as follows. \begin{enumerate} \item First, let $T_i$ be the marked partition obtained from $T_{i-1}$ by adding $i$. \item If the last letter of $\w_i$ is equal to the rightmost (resp. the second rightmost) marked letter of $\w_{i-1}$, then connect $i$ to the largest (resp. the second largest) marked integer, say $j$, of $T_{i-1}$, and make $j$ unmarked. \item Let $m=\max(\w_i)$.
+If the leftmost $m$ is marked in $\w_i$, then make $i$ marked in $T_i$. \end{enumerate}

 It is easy to check that this is the inverse map.
 Thus we get the following theorem.

 \begin{thm} For $\pi\in\NC{n}$, the map $\pi\mapsto \w_n$ is a bijection from $\NC{n}$ to $\avoiding{n}$. \end{thm}